VivianDee/TechProsNG-Qualification-Tasks/database_optimization_strategy.md

 **Objective:** To gain a deep understanding of the current database structure.

 **Action:**
-- Check the database management tool used and familiarize yourself with it.
+- Check the database management tool used.
 - Review the database schema, taking note of how the data is organized and connected.
 - Check for tables, indexes, relationships, and stored procedures and how the data is structured within them.